skuro1439/issue-agent/README.md

-# Software Task Agent
+# GitHub Issue Agent
-Agents that, given an assignment, produce work products in the repository.
+Agent that, given an assignment, produces work products in the repository.

 ## Models